kylemcafee7-eng/Smaller-Projects/README.md

-I collection of smaller projects I developed over the years
+A collection of smaller projects I worked on over the years